Computing tropical points and tropical links: Computing tropical links

-Figure~\ref{fig:GBcomparison} shows some data on the reduced Gr\"obner bases of the partially saturated initial ideals under weight vectors on the facets of $C_w(I)$, the rows represent binomials, trinomials and quadrinomials respectively and the columns represent degrees $2$ to $7$.
-The numbers in the center show the valency of the respective facet.
-The computation of the $12$ tropical links using Algorithm~\ref{alg:tropicalLink} took $7$ minutes, while all attempts to compute any of the $12$ tropical prevarieties failed to terminate within several hours. \end{example}
+\begin{example}[$\mathcal G_{4,9}$] Let $K=\CC\{\!\{t\}\!\}$ and $I=\Grass(4,9)$.
+Its tropical variety $\mathcal G_{4, 9} \subseteq \RR^{126}$ is of dimension $21$ with a homogeneity space of dimension $9$.
+Using Algorithm~\ref{alg:tropicalPoint0}, one possible tropical point that lies in the interior of a maximal cone is The reduced Gr\"obner basis of the initial ideal under $w$ with respect to the reverse lexicographical ordering consists of $5543$ binomials with degrees ranging from $2$ to $7$.
+The Gr\"obner cone $C_w(I)$ is simplicial with its $12$ facets.
+Figure~\ref{fig:GBcomparison} shows some data on the reduced Gr\"obner bases of the saturated initial ideals under weight vectors on the facets of $C_w(I)$.
+The rows represent binomials, trinomials and quadrinomials respectively and the columns represent degrees $2$ to $7$, i.e. the entry in row $i$ and column $j$ is the number of Gr\"obner basis elements with $i+1$ monomials and of degree $j+1$.